 Once the government steps in, it is empowered to tell you you have to see a doctor and when you have to see a doctor and what behaviors you can and cannot engage in in order to hold on to your insurance.

-We are like frogs in boiling water all it's not boiling yet.
+We are like frogs in boiling water.

-They've been turning up the heat here for about 25 years 25 or 30 years.
+They've been turning up the heat here for about 25 years, 25 or 30 years.

-It is it's a kind of movie the United States should be making, but we aren't.
+It's a kind of movie the United States should be making, but we aren't.

-It's made by Germans and it's a portrayal and a depiction of what life was like under totalitarian socialism and communism in East Germany.
+It's made by Germans, and it's a portrayal and a depiction of what life was like under totalitarian socialism and communism in East Germany.

-It may not happen in our lifetimes, but if these people like Mrs. Clinton aren't stopped, and if they aren't checked, we're all frogs in this boiling cauldron of water that's not boiling yet.
+But if these people like Mrs. Clinton aren't stopped and if they aren't checked, we're all frogs in this boiling cauldron of water that's not boiling yet.

 In fact, it's pretty warm, feels pretty good right now, pretty comforting.

-So if you go along with this socialized, so-called free national health care, rather than pr uh actively get involved and support programs and policies that will ref reverse the silly trend of spiraling out of control, senseless costs, rather than say, I want it and I want it free.
+So if you go along with this socialized, so-called free national healthcare, rather than actively get involved and support programs and policies that will reverse the silly trend of spiraling out of control, senseless costs, rather than say, I want it and I want it free, there's no such thing as free.

-Uh it this is this is a serious thing, and that the this this control over people is precisely what liberals today are all about.
+And this control over people is precisely what liberals today are all about.

 Why do you think they want to raise taxes?